Cerebellum-Network/docs.cere.network/ddc/protocols/smart-contract-api.md

 )
 ```

-Some amount of resources of a cluster were allocated to a bucket.
+Some amount of resources of a Cluster were allocated to a Bucket.

 ### BucketSettlePayment